-All JCO staff must complete 320-hours of training prior to being certified for sole supervision of TJJD youth.
-This training includes two weeks of classroom and four weeks of on-the-job training conducted at the JCO's assigned facility and two additional weeks of classroom training conducted at the TJJD Pre-Service Training Academy.
-Training modules presented during the first two weeks at the facility include a basic understanding of juvenile justice youth, Texas juvenile justice system, employment discrimination, ethics and professional boundaries, youth rights, gang awareness, HIV/AIDS awareness, suicide prevention, first aid and CPR certification, juvenile health, safety, victim rights, youth movement on campus, rehabilitation treatment (CoNEXTions©) overview, and cultural diversity.
+All JCO staff must complete 240-hours of training prior to being approved for sole supervision of TJJD youth, with an additional 60 hours of training within their first year of service.
+Training modules include a basic understanding of juvenile justice youth, understanding Texas juvenile justice system, employment discrimination, ethics and professional boundaries, youth rights, gang awareness, HIV/AIDS awareness, suicide prevention, first aid and CPR certification, juvenile health, safety, victims' rights, youth movement on campus, code blue, de-escalation techniques and behavioral interventions, professional communication, rehabilitation treatment strategies, and cultural diversity.
 Additional training modules that are provided during the pre-service training and/or during annual training include the following:

 - Interpersonal Communication (IPC) Training.
 This 12-hour course covers the vital communication skills needed to effectively manage youthful offenders.
 The IPC model includes three basic components: Basics, Add-Ons and Applications.
 Each component contains specific skills addressing basic and strategic communication strategies with youth.
 Participants apply the skills through practice demonstrations during the class. - Behavior Management Training.
+This 21-hour course provides an overview to the behavioral management component of the agency's rehabilitative approach for juveniles.
+Staff acquires knowledge and skills to professionally and effectively assist youth in addressing and changing their behavior.
+This course defines the common language used in the agency's rehabilitative strategy, reviews approved non-disciplinary and disciplinary behavioral interventions, describes how to run behavior groups and discusses the characteristics of effective and ineffective staff and dorm culture influence a youth's progress in the agency's rehabilitation program.

-The 24-hour course entitled Positive Behavior Change System (PBCS) is closely aligned with the CoNEXTions© rehabilitation strategies.
-Direct care employees are provided instruction in the use of cognitive behavioral approaches to assist youth with learning skills that will help them solve problems and manage emotions leading to negative behaviors.
-Participants learn the common language and general philosophy of the CoNEXTions© treatment approach, the mechanics of processing a thinking report, and how to conduct check-ins and behavior groups.
-Other topics include the characteristics of effective staff and basic approaches to managing undesirable behaviors within a residential setting.
-This topic is further addressed in on-the-job training with practice in supervision of youth, operational strategies for youth movement about the campus, and security measures to use when youth behavior is outside acceptable bounds. - Prison Rape Elimination Act (PREA) and Preventing Sexual Misconduct.
-Annual training for tenured employees includes a 2 hour course that reviews the information covered during the new hire training to again emphasize the importance of keeping youth and staff safe from sexual misconduct.
-The information reviewed includes TJJD policies and Texas laws relating to sexual misconduct and inappropriate relations, staff professionalism, characteristics of vulnerable staff, manipulation techniques used by youth, and how staff and youth can protect themselves from harm. - Use of Force Modules.
-The Use of Force training includes five modules totaling 28 hours.
-The Policy Training module includes an overview of the TJJD use of force policy and plan.
-The Handle with Care© module is designed to give participants an overview and understanding of the self-defense tactics that can be used for self-protection during an altercation with a youth and to provide the opportunity for practicing such tactics.
-The Applying Behavior Intervention module is a specific curriculum for verbal intervention and de-escalation, which includes threat assessment techniques, rapid assessment, effective communication, active listening, and diffusion techniques.
-The other two Use of Force modules relate to use of mechanical restraints and OC Spray. - Incident Report Writing.
-This course is designed to teach staff the four keys to successful report writing and the basic components of a well-written Incident Report and Use of Force Report.
-Participants view samples of quality Incident Reports and practice writing an Incident Report. - Trauma Informed Care.
-This course educates juvenile justice staff about the impact of trauma on the development and behavior of youth in the juvenile justice system by providing knowledge and skills needed to respond appropriately to the behavioral and emotional challenges of traumatized youth and help traumatized youth develop the ability to recognize trauma or loss reminders, recognize and develop their strengths, recognize survival coping strategies, and develop positive, coping strategies needed to grow into a healthy, productive, and functional adult with skills to take care of himself/herself and seek support from others.
+- Prison Rape Elimination Act (PREA) and Preventing Sexual Misconduct.
+This 8-hour course provides an overview of the law, as well as TJJD policy and practices related to sexual misconduct.
+There is emphasis on reporting of alleged sexual misconduct as well as the role of staff in prevention and intervention.
+Staff will apply their knowledge through use of scenarios, group activities and class discussion.
+Annual training for tenured employees includes a 1-hour scenario-based course that emphasizes staff recognizing their role in preventing, detecting, and responding to suspected or alleged sexual abuse. - Use of Force.
+This 20-hour course is designed to give participants an overview of the TJJD Use of Force policy.
+Covered in this course are the purpose of the policy, when use of force is appropriate and when prohibited, and scenarios where participants determine whether use of force was used appropriately or inappropriately for resolving a given situation.
+The Handle with Care[®] module is designed to give participants an overview and understanding of the self-defense tactics that can be used for self-protection during an altercation with a youth and to provide the opportunity for practicing such tactics. - Report Writing Techniques.
+This 4-hour course provides hands-on opportunities for staff to develop and practice appropriate writing skills.
+The training focuses on the daily reports direct care staff are required to complete based on situations or incidents that happen during their workday. - Trauma Informed Care.
+This 8-hour course educates staff about the impact of trauma on the development and behavior of youth in the juvenile justice system by providing knowledge and skills needed to respond appropriately to the behavioral and emotional challenges of traumatized youth and help traumatized youth develop the ability to recognize trauma or loss reminders, recognize and develop their strengths, recognize survival coping strategies, and develop positive, coping strategies needed to grow into a healthy, productive, and functional adult with skills to take care of himself/herself and seek support from others.

-CASE MANAGER TRAINING REQUIREMENTS
+Case Manager Training Requirements